bchoi28/NexUs/README.md

 # About Me

 <img className='about-developer-image' src='frontend/public/assets/images/seeds/demo2crop.png' width=100 alt="developer" align="left" />
-I am a fullstack software engineer proficient in JavaScript, React/Redux, Ruby, and Ruby on Rails.
+I am a fullstack software engineer proficient with a strong interest in creating seamless and intuitive user experiences.
-As a former Physical Therapist, I have redirected my passion for helping others and attention to detail towards the field of software engineering!
+As a former Physical Therapist, I have redirected my passion for helping others and attention to detail towards the field of software engineering.
+Connect with me on <a href="https://linkedin.com/in/brandonchoi28" target="_blank"  >LinkedIn!</a>

 <br>
 <br>

 # Thanks for Reading!

-The core features of <span style="color: #0a66c2">**NexUs&trade;**</span> were produced as a result of a 14 day full-stack solo project.
+The core features of <span>**NexUs&trade;**</span> were produced as a result of a 14 day full-stack solo project.
 What are you waiting for?
 Enter the Nexusverse <a href="https://nexus-zblj.onrender.com" target="_blank" style="color: #0a66c2" >here</a>!

 <br>